FxSig/sirius/README.md

  - support RTC control with 3x3 matrix stack operation.
  - support RTC field correction with easy to use.
  - support unlimited vector data by RTC controller automatically.
- - support RTC's MOTF(marking on the fly) option and sky-writing functions are enabled.
+ - support RTC's MOTF(marking on the fly), XL-SCAN(SyncAXIS) and sky-writing functions.
  - support many kinds of commerical laser sources (to the future...)
  - support laser power control with varios methods (like as analog, digital, frequency, pulse width modulation)
  - support entities : line, arc, LW polyline, rectangle, circle, true type font, spiral, trepan, group for multiple entities and layers.